What is vitamin D?

 It is either produced by the body, under the action of UVB rays, or provided through the diet.
 Unfortunately, since babies’ skin is fragile, sun exposure is limited before the age of 2.

-Moreover, breast milk and infant formulas are not sufficient to meet their needs.
+Moreover, breast milk and infant formula are not sufficient to meet their needs.

-A supplementation of vitamin D is therefore often necessary in infants and babies.
+A supplementation with vitamin D is therefore often necessary for infants and babies.

 The role of vitamin D in children